andrewjpoole/andrewjpoole.github.io/about.md

 ### Contact me

-Please contact me via Twitter or LinkedIn using the links at the bottom.
+Please contact me via Twitter or LinkedIn using the links in the menu.